 SUPPORT: SEFW, a 501(c)(3) organization, relies upon the financial commitment of key benefactors, originating with its Founding Donors in 2010.
 The Board of Directors acknowledges with gratitude the sponsors and donors whose generosity underwrites SEFW programs and operations.

-March 2015: The Highline Schools Career Center has invited SEFW to provide guides for two student group visits to Seattle Center, to view the structures featured in the documentary film Structural Engineers of the 1962 Seattle World's Fair.
-Students will view the film before their tours.
+The Highline Schools Career Center invited SEFW to provide guides for student group viewings of the structures featured in the SEFW-produced documentary film Structural Engineers of the 1962 Seattle World's Fair.
+The students, from an Integrated Science class in which they design and build structures as part of their studies, viewed the film and reviewed construction images and engineering-related graphics before their tour.

-On May 11, two classes of 9th- and 10th-grade students from the AVID college readiness program will visit the structures and engage in discussion of structural features and career pathways.
+On May 11, SEFW Board member Dick Hemmen and others from DCI will lead two classes of 9th- and 10th-grade students from the AVID college readiness program on a tour of the structures and engage in discussion of structural features and career pathways.

 FOUNDATION FOR THE FUTURE